banasrini/Atmel-Temp-Sensor-Demo/README.md

 ![alt text](images/FullSizeRender.png)

-### The Software (need to add images)
+###3.
+The Software

-1. Open the PubNub example [solution](pubnubAtmel/PubNub_EXAMPLE.atsln) on Atmel Studio and you will see the following page.
+3.1 Open the PubNub example [solution](pubnubAtmel/PubNub_EXAMPLE.atsln) on Atmel Studio and you will see the following page.
 Make sure you choose the debugger/programmer and interface as shown:

 ![alt text](images/opening.png)

-2. Include the following lines in pubnubAtmel/src/main.h:
+3.2  Include the following lines in pubnubAtmel/src/main.h:

 ```
 #define TEST_MODE_SSID "Enter-your-SSID"	(choose THE Wi-Fi access point you want the chip to connect to)